bzamecnik/tfr/README.md

 ### Extract a chromagram from an audio file

 ```
-from tfr.analysis import SignalFrames
+from tfr import chromagram, SignalFrames
-from tfr.reassignment import chromagram
-import soundfile as sf

 frame_size = 4096
 output_frame_size = 1024